Blessed with clear flowing water, abundant sunshine and access to the Pacific Ocean means Shizuoka produces some of Japan’s best food and drink.

-Shizuoka is a popular destination for urbanites from Tokyo and Nagoya to retreat to and reinvigorate themselves with some of the finest food Japan has to offer.
-From fields of green tea and wasabi in the mountainous interior of the prefecture, to the Izu peninsula and the pacific coastline with abundant fresh seafood, exploring Shizuoka simply for its food and drink options – it is a worthy endeavour for any serious foodie.
+From fields of green tea and wasabi in the mountainous interior of the prefecture, to the Izu peninsula, Suruga Bay and a Pacific Ocean coastline full of fresh seafood, Explore Shizuoka simply for its food and drink options – it is a worthy endeavour for any serious foodie.

 Shizuoka produces the most tea in Japan, estimated at around 40% of all the tea cultivated in Japan.
 In fact, Shizuoka has a long history of tea cultivation – and it is thought to have begun as early as the 1200s.
 With hundreds of years of experience in the making, Shizuoka’s tea is not only Japan’s finest, but one of the world’s finest.